makersacademy/bowling-challenge/README.md

 - To run the linter, type `eslint src/**`

+## My approach

+- Setup of a basi git repo so that I can make notes and feel ready to build
+- Understand the rules of bowling and model how that all works
+- TDD a game, frame and bonus class
+- End of first weekend - basic scores and strikes/spares working but does not work for two strikes in a row

+- Beginning of second weekend - rewrite game to not need a bonus class and to instead iterate over frames to calculate bonus points
+- Not working - final frame will calculate the first bonus ball as part of a normal role if you roll a strike with the first ball.
+- Not working - user interface doesn't allow for 3 balls to be thrown in the final frame

+### Let's TDD
+- Next I started to build my code using TDD.
+Or so I thought.
+I went straight to unit tests, first to set up the initial game and then second to start building frames
+- About an hour into my merry TDD process, Ed posted in the slack channel a recommendation to write a feature test for the gutter game first.
+Doh!
+Feature tests!!
+- As it turned out, a bit of my game spec seems to be a bit of a feature test anyway but my next step was to build the proper feature test.

 ### Still to do
-- Stop user being able to enter ball 2 in the interface if they've scored a strike

 - Make the interface clearer that a strike or spare has been scored
 - Update functionality for frame 10 with the additional ball - if a 10 is scored first then don't count the extra point.
 Also update index.html to allow 3 balls - only make the 3rd appear if relevant?
 - Make the user interface pretty including using flash to notify a problem
 - Do all the normal refactoring for single responsibility!!
-- Update the README to describe the rewrite and to reflect that I am no longer using a bonus array
 - Look to see if I could use better syntax anywhere - map or reduce, foreach instead of a for loop for arrays etc
 - Add error handling to stop the user adding more than 10 points per frame
-- Look at notes for other things to do

-## My approach

-After some very basic setup of a git repo so that I can make notes and feel ready to build, the first step this week was for me to understand the rules of bowling and model how that all works.

 ### User Stories